Model Selection Strategy

 - Use

-@references instead of pasting large blocks of code — Cursor handles file references more efficiently - Switch to Composer 1 for iteration — if you are going to send 10 messages tweaking CSS, the cheap model is fine
+@references instead of pasting large blocks of code — Cursor handles file references more efficiently - Reserve Opus 4.7

 When This Breaks